Connecting, Empowering, & Celebrating Women

-The women attorneys of Langrock Sperry & Wool have embarked on a year-long initiative, Connecting, Empowering, & Celebrating Women 2017.
-We are presenting a series of events throughout 2017, bringing women across Vermont together to share experiences and knowledge on a variety of meaningful matters.
+In 2017, the women attorneys of Langrock Sperry & Wool embarked on a year-long initiative, Connecting, Empowering, & Celebrating Women.
+We presented a series of events throughout the year, bringing women across Vermont together to share experiences and knowledge on a variety of meaningful matters.
 From presenting educational programs for women, to hosting speakers and panels on women’s issues, to mentoring women on legal issues, each event also includes partnering with and promoting a relevant women’s organization, including making a donation and encouraging others to do so.
+We had so much fun, we are continuing the Initiative!
+Please join us at our next event.

 The initiative kicked-off on January 25, 2017 with a networking gathering of more than fifty Amazing Women at Foam Brewers in Burlington, who enjoyed drinks, appetizers, and each other’s company.
 The event included a presentation on ASPIRE!—a program providing grants, mentoring, and community support to female entrepreneurs in the Northeast Kingdom.